amiga-news.de - Erstellung von Amiga Reaction GUIs: ReBuild V1.2.0 für AmigaOS 3/4

 | Erstellung von Amiga Reaction GUIs: ReBuild V1.2.0 für AmigaOS 3/4

 Mitte November stellten wir ausführlich Darren 'dmcoles' Coles "ReBuild" vor, mit dem es ermöglicht werden soll, grafische Benutzeroberflächen für ReAction, der Weiterentwicklung von ClassAct, zu erstellen (zum Beispiel EmptyADF).
+Obgleich ReBuild nicht für AmigaOS 4 optimiert ist, so läuft der Designer mittels 68k-Emulation ohne Probleme.
 Version 1.2.0 bietet folgende Änderungen:

 Michael Bergmann hat für das Tool ein ausführliches (englischsprachiges) PDF-Tutotial erstellt, das von GitHub heruntergeladen werden kann.